 On PCB BGA, Does your integrated circuit have lots of pins?
 Maybe even more than 100 pins?
 If that is the case, you should look for a convenient and robust package for your integrated circuits.
-However, guess what, you don’t need to research around, wne know what you should do!
+However, guess what?
+You don’t need to research around; we know what you should do!

 QFP packages were more prone to damage, even under controlled conditions, as they had very closely packed and thin pins.
-Further, if its welding was not properly supervised it would result in bad connections.
+Further, if its welding were not adequately supervised, it would result in bad connections.
 You might also encounter high pin density in some areas leading to congestion.

 However, rest assured, the Ball Grid Array SMT package is what you should look for.
-It is the solution to these problems, and your soldered joints’reliability will improve big time.
-In this guide, wne will mention all the different details that you need to know about BGA SMT packages.
+It is the solution to these problems, and your soldered joints reliability will improve big time.
+This guide will mention all the different details that you need to know about BGA SMT packages.

 PCBs with BGA

 The complete bottom area of your device will be utilized rather than just the perimeter.
 Further, the leads are also smaller in size, providing you with more performance at high speeds.
 Traditional pin grid array (PGA) packages have led to the development of BGA packages.
-PGA is a package which has pins arranged in a grid pattern on its one face, covering it covering it fully or partially.
-While operating, the pins send electrical signals between the printed circuit board (PCB) and integrated circuit (IC).
+PGA is a package with pins arranged in a grid pattern on one face, covering it fully or partially.
+While operating, the pins send electrical signals between the printed circuit board (PCB) and the integrated circuit (IC).

 Now let’s get to how BGA is different from PGA.
-In BGA, you will need to replace the pins by pads on the package’s bottom surface.
+In BGA, you will need to replace the pins with pads on the package’s bottom surface.
 In the beginning, you will do it by sticking small solder balls.
 You can place these solder spheres either manually or by using automatic devices.
-Figure 1 shows a close up of ball grid array IC.
+Figure 1 shows a close-up of the ball grid array IC.

 Generally, copper pads link together the BGA IC and a printed circuit board (PCB).
 The pattern of these pads complements the solder balls.
-In more innovated technologies, the solder balls can be placed both on the BGA package and the PCB.
-If you are planning on developing multi-chip modules, you can use solder balls to join together different packages.
+The solder balls can be placed both on the BGA package and the PCB in more innovative technologies.
+If you plan to develop multi-chip modules, you can use solder balls to join together different packages.
 Figure 2 illustrates the footprint of BGA IC on a printed circuit board.

 With PCB BGA, you will get the following advantages:

 1. BGA package eliminates the issue of developing small packages for ICs with lots of pins.
-Traditionally, dual-in-line and pin grid arrays surface mount packages had very little space between the pins.
-They provided a huge disadvantage for the soldering process with more pins.
+Traditionally, dual-in-line and pin grid arrays surface-mount boxes had very little space between the pins.
+They provided a considerable disadvantage for the soldering process with more pins.
 However, you will not need to worry about accidentally soldering together two pins with BGA packages.

 2. Again, when compared with packages with legs, The BGA package has a lower thermal resistance when placed on the PCB.
-That permits the heat that is produced by IC in the package to conduct through the PCB easily.
+That permits the heat that IC produces in the box to conduct through the PCB efficiently.
 Can you guess how that is a good thing?
 Of course, it will save your chip from overheating.

 3. Do you know which property causes unwanted signals distortion in high-speed electronic circuits?
 The unwanted inductance in an electrical conductor is responsible for this phenomenon.
-However, BGAs have very little distance between PCB and the package which in turn leads to lower lead inductance.
+However, BGAs have very little distance between PCB and the package, leading to lower lead inductance.
 Thus, you will get top-class electrical performance with pinned devices.

 4. With BGAs, you can effectively utilize your printed circuit board space.
 You will be able to make connections right below the surface mount device (SMD).
-The connections are no more limited to just SMD package periphery.
+The links are no more limited to just the SMD package periphery.

 5. Another advantage that will come with BGA is the reduced thickness of the package.
 That sounds great.
-You can easily fabricate the PCBs in small electronic devices, such as smartphones.
+You can quickly fabricate the PCBs in small electronic devices, such as smartphones.

 6. Last but not least, you will get enhanced re-workability because of bigger pad sizes.